Using Heart Rate Monitors and Tech For Strength Athletes

 Do not be closed minded to some of the more consumer able techs in the sports performance realm.
 Be critical of it and make sure they are backed by real science.
 Take full advantage of biofeedback and tech when you can.
 It could be the difference between a small personal best or a larger one.
 A possible injury or being in the best condition pre-comp.

 These are all tools and are not meant to make or break an athlete.
 We can all assume coaches get where they are because they are good at what they do.
 These are simple ways to add on to any strength athletes abilities.
-Also to get a wider snapshot of their performance and where they can make up some ground!
+Also use heart rate monitors to get a wider snapshot of their performance and where they can make up some ground!

 KHO Health was acquired by was acquire by 9INE POINT in the summer of 2019 and is now referred to as 9INE POINT Health.